elastic/generator-kibana-plugin/README.md

 # Kibana Plugin Yeoman Generator

-A Yeoman generator for Kibana plugins
+This project is a Yeoman generator for bootstrapping a Kibana Plugin.
+It creates a basic hello world Kibana plugin with all the elements in place so you can easily get started with creating your first Kibana plugin.

 ## Getting Started